BeeGroup-cimne/biggontology/README.md

-# Bigg Ontology
+# BIGG Ontology

 The BIGG Ontology is an open-source initiative that establishes a standardised schema for describing, characterising, and analysing buildings and urban areas.
+It was mainly developed in the framework of multiple private and public funded projects, some of them are: BIGG (EU-Horizon project), ENTRACK (EU-Horizon project) and Climate Ready Barcelona (ICLEI's Action Fund 2.0 project).
 This ontology supports urban planning, building management, and sustainable development by creating a shared vocabulary for researchers and practitioners.
 This common language facilitates the sharing and integrating information within the urban development domain.
 The ontology also includes a framework for defining measurements and key performance indicators (KPIs) to enable precise evaluation and